AmitKumarDas/kgetset/README.md

   - Apply a CRD into K8s
 - When:
   - Create a CR of above CRD at K8s
-  - Fetch this CR from K8s
-  - Create another CR of above GVK but using a new schema
+  - Create a second CR of above GVK but using a new schema
+- Then:
+  - Fetch first CR from K8s
-  - Fetch this CR from k8s
+  - Fetch second CR from k8s
 - Then:
   - Verify if CR instances match for all the above cases
 - Teardown: